 Now, armed with our focus and our mantra, we have been working to bring in new partners who are experts on our priority areas (with great success!).
 Our last meeting (pictured above) was one of our most well-attended meetings yet and included organizations such as Family Promise, Rutgers SNAP-Ed, Wind of the Sprit Immigrant Resource Center, the Morris County Office of Health Management, Atlantic Health System, Morris County Habitat for Humanity, Homeless Solutions, Proceed Inc., the Town of Morristown, the Mental Health Association in Morris County, Morris County Hispanic American Chamber of Commerce, Morristown and Morris County Housing Authorities, the United Way of Northern NJ, Morristown Neighborhood House, along with several residents.

 Together, we have developed an impact model to help guide our work and will soon vote on the specific strategies we will undertake to build a Culture of Health in Morristown’s Census Tract 435.

 For more information about the work of the North Jersey Health Collaborative in general, please visit www.njhealthmatters.org.
 For questions and/or to join our coalition, contact email@example.com.

-Register now for the May 23 County Health Rankings & Roadmaps webinar “Collective Impact in the Real World: From Common Vision to Collaborative Evaluation” facilitated by Dr. Ashley E. Anglin of the North Jersey Health Collaborative and the project director for the Morristown United for Healthy Living Coalition.
+View a recording of the County Health Rankings & Roadmaps webinar “Collective Impact in the Real World: From Common Vision to Collaborative Evaluation” facilitated by Dr. Ashley E. Anglin of the North Jersey Health Collaborative and the project director for the Morristown United for Healthy Living Coalition.